 - Reduce your consumption of animal products.
 This is perhaps the most powerful tool you have to reduce your personal contribution to climate change.
 Did you know that by simply leaving meat off your plate, you can cut your carbon footprint in half?
 Check out One Green Planet’s #EatFortThePlanet campaign to learn more.
 Plankton would appreciate you keeping their water temperatures stable.

 - Cut your plastic use.
-Look for ways in your very day life to replace plastics with other materials.
+Look for ways in your everyday life to replace plastics with other materials.
 So much plastic is ending up in our oceans and the food webs sustained there, that cutting our use of the stuff can make a world of difference.